 Students are introduced to the concept of case management within the context of human service delivery.
 They develop observation, problem-solving, recording and relationship building skills through the exploration of the case management process which includes client engagement and assessment, interview techniques and collection of client information.
 Students learn how to plan and develop a case file, refer clients for services, monitor the service coordination process and terminate a case.
 They also explore professional responsibility and cultural diversity in the context of case management practice.
-Prerequisite: BHHS 111.
+Prerequisite: BHHS 111 with a "C" grade or better.